Lima Memorial Health System Logo

 • Quickly insert the needle all the way into the pinched skin at a 90-degree angle (45-degree angle if there is not much fatty tissue).

-• Once the needle is all the way in, slowly press down on the plunger or injection button to inject all the medicine.
+• Once the needle is all the way in, release the skin.

 • Put the needle in your sharps container.